-- 1. read instructor lecture notes and materials as posted - 2. watch videos related to course materials as posted - 3. listen to audio recordings related to course materials as posted - 4. complete all posted assignments due that week by the deadline (these assignments may be reading quizzes, reader responses, wiki posts, weekly forum participation, video conferences, and so forth)
+- 1. read all assigned reading by deadlines; - 2. watch videos related to course materials as provided by the instructor; - 3. listen to audio recordings related to course materials as provided by the instructor; and - 4. complete all assignments by the deadline (these assignments may be reading quizzes, reader responses, wiki posts, weekly forum participation, video conferences, and so forth).

-You are also responsible for spending at least six (6) hours per week completing the assigned reading and taking notes on the materials so that you can successfully complete the work for this course, including related quizzes, critical reader responses, and weekly forum discussions.
-Overall this class will require about twelve (12) hours of your time per week-remember this is an intensive summer session.
+You are responsible for spending at least four hours per week completing the assigned reading and taking notes on the materials so that you can successfully complete the work for this course.
+These hours do NOT need to be spent online.
+This is simply an indication of how to manage your time on the overall workload in this course.

-ATTENDANCE POLICY
+PARTICIPATION POLICY

 On a weekly basis, the instructor will check on your "Activity Report" status in Canvas.
 If you are not reading the lectures, watching videos, and participating in all the weekly course activities, your activity report will show that, and the instructor will contact you about your performance in class.
 If you do not fully participate in all the course activities for more than one week, you will be dropped from the course, unless you can provide the instructor will an acceptable excuse, as your lack of participation is similar to a classroom absence.
+Note: This participation policy is a separate expectation from the Monday sessions, which are for students to attend as they individually decide, from week to week.